Anuragop93/SI-Analog_IC-2026-Anurag_Panigrahi/diary.md

 - Today we learnt about the Passive IC devices like the Resistor,Capacitor,Inductor
 - we derived the formula for each and saw how the current changes for different conditions
 - we solved few problems related to it

+<h1>DAY-9</h1>

+**04/06/26**

+- Today we learn in deep about the Semiconductor physics
+- we studied about the structure of MOS transistor and its characteristics
+- we learn about different region of operation of a MOS transistor and its respective equations